 Domestic Abuse: Women's Aid define domestic abuse as an incident or pattern of incidents of controlling, coercive, threatening, degrading and violent behaviour, including sexual violence, in most cases by a partner or ex-partner, but also by a family member or carer.
 It is very common.
 In most cases, it is experienced by women and is perpetrated by men.
-The Domestic Abuse Act 20211 is a new legislation which looks to Raise awareness and understanding about the impact of domestic abuse on victims and their families.
+The Domestic Abuse Act 2021 looks to raise awareness and understanding about the impact of domestic abuse on victims and their families.
 It will work to further improve the effectiveness of the justice system in providing protection for victims of domestic abuse and bringing perpetrators to justice and strengthen the support for victims of abuse by statutory agencies.

 Extremism: Extremism is vocal or active opposition to fundamental British values, including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs.
-(HM Government Prevent Strategy 20112).
+(HM Government Prevent Strategy 2011).